jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 (VIDEO: android_ros_comm_travel)

 ### Docking
 After the robot receives its feedback, it will travel back to its charging station, and accurately dock for battery charging.
+(Use if docking inaccurate: At the docking station is an AR tag.
+An AR tag is used to compensate any pose offset, since docking requires precise pose.)

 (VIDEO: docking)